 - Add the sugar to the egg yolks and whisk to combine.

 - Add the egg yolk mixture, the remaining 3 tablespoons of butter, cinnamon and vanilla extract to the rice, and stir to combine.

 - Spread half of the rice mixture into the baking dish, place the apricots, cut side down, in one layer over the rice, and spread the other half of the rice mixture over the apricots.

 - Smooth out the surface and bake in the oven for 35–40 minutes, until the rice on top is golden brown and the apricots start to bubble around the edges.

-- While the rice is baking, create the meringue topping.
+- 5 minutes before the rice pudding is done, create the Italian meringue topping.
 Combine the sugar and the water in a medium pot and bring to a boil.
 Lower the heat to medium, and cook until the sugar has melted and small bubbles start to appear on the surface, about 3–4 minutes.